 The tour bus will drop you off at the base of a narrow stairwell leading up to Jiufen Old Street.
 Jiufen is popular so it’s always extremely crowded here.

 Pictured below is A-MEI Teahouse which is the most recognizable building in Jiufen.
 If you do a search for “jiufen” on Google Images, you’ll find that most of the pictures will be of this building.

 Drinking tea is a popular pastime in Jiufen so there are many traditional teahouses in town, none more popular perhaps than A-MEI Teahouse and Jiufen Teahouse.
 If you’re interested in having tea while you’re here, then you can book a tea drinking experience at Jiufen Teahouse through Kkday.
 Unfortunately, they don’t offer one for A-MEI Teahouse so you can just walk in if you like.

 As described, Jiufen became popular because of the hugely successful animated film Spirited Away by Hayao Miyazaki.
 People believe that it served as the inspiration for the town in the film, although Miyazaki himself has denied it.
 Nonetheless, people still come and associate Jiufen with the film so you’l find many stores here selling Spirited Away and Studio Ghibli merchandise like these Totoro figurines.

 One of the things Jiufen is best known for is its food.
-All along on either side of Jiufen Old Street are stalls selling different types of street food.
+All along on either side of Jiufen Old Street are stalls selling different types of Taiwanese street food.
 Pictured below is one of the most popular stalls in Jiufen – Grandma Lai’s Taro Balls.

 As its name suggests, Grandma Lai’s Taro Balls specializes in taro ball soup.
 They’re made with chewy handmade taro balls, sweet potato balls, green tea balls, and kidney beans which you can have either hot or cold.